Why You Shouldn’t Underestimate The Importance of Customer Feedback

 Customer feedback is a useful information about your product provided by people who are actually using it in their everyday life.
 This kind of feedback is highly beneficial, a resource for improving your services and provide a better customer experience.

-Prompted feedback happens when you send out questions or a survey, while unprompted feedback comes from the clients, mostly online.
-They review your services directly on your page (e.g. on Facebook) or leave a comment about you on a website specialized on such feedbacks, such as TripAdvisor or Yelp.
+Prompted feedback happens when you send out questions or a survey while unprompted feedback comes from the clients online mostly.
+Your customers review your services directly on your page (e.g. on Facebook) or leave a comment about you on a website like TripAdvisor or Yelp.

 The importance of customer feedback

 Customers are holding a mirror to your business.
 Whether they are satisfied with your product or not, their feedback is valuable.